directus/directus/docs/cloud/accounts-and-teams.md

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.
-3. Select the appropriate team from the dropdown.
+3. Select the appropriate Team from the dropdown.
 4. Navigate to the "Members" page.
 5. Click the "Remove from Team" button for the appropriate member.